nvdaaddons/DevGuide/readme.md

 Another way to bind scripts is via runtime insertion.
 This is done by creating another gestures dictionary apart from __gestures dictionary which holds context-sensitive gestures such as manipulating a single control.
 Then the developer would use inputCore.bindGesture (or inputCore.bindGestures if more than one gestures/scripts are defined) to define certain gestures for a time, then using inputCore.clearGestures then inputCore.bindGestures(__gestures) to remove the added gestures.
 A more elegant way, which involves scripts for specific objects, will be covered when we talk about app modules and assigning gestures to specific parts of a program.

 In a similar manner to scripts, the UI module allows you to say or braille what your add-on is doing.
 This is done by using `ui.message(something to say)` where `something to say` is replaced by a string for NVDA to say.
+Alternativley, you can call speech and braille handler methods directly if you want speech to say one thing and the braille display to show something else.
 We'll not go over `ui.message` here (you'll see examples of those), but what's more important is scripts, so we'll focus on that in this section.

 As of time of writing, NVDA supports input from the keyboard, braille displays with or without braille keyboard and touchscreens.
 These input types have a corresponding gesture prefix (kb for keyboard, br for braille and ts for touchscreen) which identifies the type of gesture.
 Output can be sent via speech and/or braille.